You Gotta Know These Common Mistakes: Part II

 - Enharmonic notes: While it is true that on a piano the notes C sharp and D flat are indistinguishable, this is not true on other instruments or under some systems of tuning.
 Music theory differentiates between notes that are enharmonic in the specific case of the piano; for instance, D flat is a minor second above C natural, while C sharp is an augmented unison above C natural.
 Enharmonic equivalents may or may not be acceptable depending on the wording of the question.

 - Name order: Hungarian, many East Asian languages (in particular Japanese, Chinese, Vietnamese, and Korean), and some parts of India traditionally place the family name before the given name: for instance, Mishima Yukio’s family name is “Mishima.”
-Under NAQT rules, all names (regardless of the usual cultural order) may be given in either order: “Mishima Yukio,” “Yukio Mishima,” “Henry James,” and “James, Henry” are all acceptable (if the question is asking for that person), but players should make sure that they know which part of an East Asian name is the family name, as (for instance) “Yukio” will be neither prompted nor accepted.
+Under NAQT rules, all names (regardless of the usual cultural order) may be given in either order: “Mishima Yukio,” “Yukio Mishima,” “Henry James,” and “James, Henry” are all acceptable (if the question is asking for that person), but players should make sure that they know which part of an East Asian name is the family name, as given names will not be accepted and may not even be prompted.
 Players who are not certain may wish to give both names.

 - The Man That Corrupted Hadleyburg: is, despite normal English grammar conventions, the correct title of the short story by Mark Twain.
 In particular, “The Man Who Corrupted Hadleyburg” is incorrect.